|Place of Birth||Austro-Hungarian empire|

 Rob Kun wrote on 18 February 2016:

 “My mother-in-law’s mother was adopted by a Marian Neubrunn (1873-1928), who is buried in the Chinese Christian cemetery at Pok Fu Lam.
 Marian was an Asian lady married to Moses Neubrunn.

 “Moses and Marian appear to have been using the Chinese surname Lui based on what we can tell of the inscriptions written in Chinese, which I hypothesize may have been re-anglicized as Lewis in their children Alexander and Pauline.”

+On September 12, 1907, Joseph married Mrs. Fanny Löwinson at the Austro-Hungarian Consulate-General in Shanghai.
 There is a grave in the Kozma Street Jewish Cemetery in Budapest for a Gusztavne Neubrunn (b.
 1842; d.
 1908), which means “wife of Gusztav Neubrunn”.
-Perhaps Gustav remarried after he returned to Budapest.
+Perhaps this is Fanny.

 There’s a Naphtali Karp who is a rabbi in Baltimore.
 He may be a descendant of Hinde’s family.